GayanKanchana/GAKA-Studio/README.md

-# GAKA Studio
+# GykoWeb Studio

 **Modern Website Redesigns for Outdated Businesses**

-GAKA Studio is a solo website redesign service focused on transforming outdated business websites into clean, modern, and mobile-friendly experiences.
+GykoWeb Studio is a solo website redesign service focused on transforming outdated business websites into clean, modern, and mobile-friendly experiences.

-This repository contains the **frontend-only landing page** for GAKA Studio, built with:
+This repository contains the **frontend-only landing page** for GykoWeb Studio, built with:

 * HTML5
 * Tailwind CSS